Cherokee in the American Civil War: Western Theater

 William Holland Thomas was the commander of the well-known legion.

 Thomas' Legion, led by William H. Thomas, a European-American who was adopted Cherokee, were originally stationed outside Knoxville, Tennessee at Strawberry Plains, Tennessee.
 Their primary duty was to protect the Alum Cave, and harass Union troops that invaded Tennessee.
 While briefly working around Chattanooga, Tennessee in June 1862, Thomas personally captured a Union Soldier, after which each of his men vowed to capture at least one "Yankee" before the war was over.

 The Legion would become infamous due to their actions on September 15, 1862.
 While trying to stop a Union advance through Baptist Gap, a popular leader among the Cherokee, Astoogahtogeh, was killed leading a charge.
 Enraged, the remaining Cherokee were driven to avenge him.
 In retaliation for Astoogahtogeh's death, the Cherokee scalped the dead Union soldiers after the battle.
 After the event was reported in newspapers, Union soldiers would fear the Cherokee, but Thomas feared for the reputation of the Cherokee, as he did not want his people to be seen as barbaric.
 The scalps were sent to be buried with the soldiers they originally came from.

 After a number of Thomas' men were captured in February 1864, some were convinced by the Union that they were fighting for slavery, and thereafter fought for the Union.
 Others convinced their captors they also would defect to the Union side, but instead returned to Thomas and told him Union officials offered $5,000 for Thomas' scalp.
 After this, many of his men were sent to fight in Virginia, some of whom were present at Appomattox Court House for General Robert E. Lee's surrender.
 The rest of the Legion continued to fight until surrendering along with the commanding officer of the District of Western North Carolina to the Union commander they had captured on 10 May 1865.

 Organization

 In May 1861, William H. Thomas began recruiting Cherokees from the Quallatown, North Carolina area.
 The first two companies were mostly composed of Indian soldiers.
-They were called the Junaluska Zouaves.
+Early in the war, the Cherokees' unit was called the Junaluska Zouaves.
 Thomas' Confederates were sometimes referred to as Thomas' Legion or Thomas' Legion of Cherokee Indians and Highlanders.
 They were later designated as the 69th North Carolina Regiment.